manstegling/ziploq/README.md

 ##### Real-time applications

 `ZipFlow` has been designed with real-time processing in mind.
 Therefore, a secondary clock has been introduced, which is called the _system clock_.
 Making each producer continuously publish their system time allows for advancing the message sequence even at times when input sources are silent.
 This mechanism can be considered a modern form of heartbeating; in which all sources drive event time together.
-The heartbeating frequency is governed by the `systemDelay` parameter; during normal operation it is expected that system time is progressed in steps not larger than the configured `systemDelay`.
+The heartbeating frequency is governed by the `systemDelay` parameter; during normal operation it is expected that system time is progressed in steps not larger than the configured delay.

 When dealing with real-time processing, the system clock should be driven by wall-clock time.
 In this way, it's just a matter of configuration when it comes to how much real-time delay is acceptable within your application.

 In many real-world applications the data is coming from external data sources.
 In case a data connection goes down, the producer should stop publishing system time.
 Instead, simply wait until the connection has been re-established and then start publishing messages again.
-From a vector clock perspective this might involve a jump in system (wall-clock) time, but no immediate jump in business time. `Ziploq` will automatically detect such a jump in the producer's system clock and initiate a recovery grace period for that producer (in system time) to complete its recovery and, thus, guarantee output sequencing is not impacted.
+From a vector clock perspective this might involve a jump in system (wall-clock) time, but no immediate jump in business time.
+Ziploq will automatically detect such a jump in the producer's system clock and initiate a recovery grace period for that producer (in system time) to complete its recovery and, thus, guarantee output sequencing is not impacted.

 ### Background and rationale

 There's no way to merge multiple ordered message streams built into the Java language.
 This is a significant gap impacting many message-passing and data crunching applications.
 Even if there were a simple method for merging streams in an efficient way while maintaining order, in many real-world scenarios we don't event have access to ordered input!
 Due to multicast protocols, weird upstream architecture or data transmission latencies, the input data reaching us often comes out-of-order in some way or another.

+Ziploq aims to bridge that gap by providing an intuitive API for merging data from any number of sources.

 ### Logging